oblique63/EventCommander/README.md

 An EventBus, EventQueue, [Command Pattern](http://en.wikipedia.org/wiki/Command_pattern), and Undo-Redo library for [Dart](https://www.dartlang.org/).

+#### TL;DR
+- The `EventBus` is in charge of firing, and sending `Events` to functions (i.e. `EventHandlers`)  you register.
+- You can make/compose your own `Event` types with multiple-inheritance so that `EventHandlers` can listen to subtypes of events.
+- An `EventQueue` is used whenever you want to queue up events of a certain type, and handle them sequentially.
+- Use `Commands` instead of `EventHandlers` when you want to keep track of the actions your application performs.
+- _Undo/Redo_ abilities are a nice bonus you get from using `Commands`, but require your commands to take a snapshot of the changes performed to your objects using a `Map`.

 ##### Conventions
 Throughout this doc, properties/methods of classes will be listed in the following format: